 Benefit #3: Increased metabolism and brain function

 Fasting also helps boost our metabolism and brain function.
-When we fast intermittently, we give our digestive system time to rest.
+When we fast, we give our digestive system time to rest.
 This, in turn, boosts metabolism the next time we eat, so that we get more energy from our food and burn those calories more efficiently.

 A study from the Department of Internal Medicine IV (University of Vienna) found that fasting can increase metabolism by up to 14%.
 Additional research showed that fasting may lead to increased levels of norepinephrine in your bloodstream, which also contributes to a quicker metabolism.
 Intermittent fasting also boosts the production of brain-derived neurotrophic factor (BNDF), a hormone that activates stem cells within the brain and converts them into neurons.
 Increased production of BNDF has been shown to protect brain cells from the degenerative changes associated with conditions such as Parkinson’s disease and Alzheimer’s.

 Benefit #4: Reduced risk of disease

 Heart disease is the leading cause of death in the United States, followed closely by cancer.
 By the grace of God, we reduce our risk of developing these diseases as a health benefit of fasting for our Lord.

-Fasting has been shown to reduce levels of LSD cholesterol, which contributes to decreased insulin sensitivity and increased blood pressure, both risk factors for developing heart disease.
-Fasting also reduces several other risk factors associated with heart diseases, including blood sugar levels, inflammatory markers and blood triglycerides.
+Fasting reduces levels of LSD cholesterol, which contributes to decreased insulin sensitivity and increased blood pressure, both risk factors for developing heart disease.
+It also reduces several other risk factors associated with heart diseases, including blood sugar levels, inflammatory markers and blood triglycerides.